afonsomdsilvaa/IBM-Data-Analyst-Capstone-Project/README.md

 # IBM Capstone Project

-Welcome to my data analytics capstone project focused on IBM!
+Welcome to my data analytics capstone project!
 Within this project, I undertake the role of a Data Analyst for a prominent international IT and business consulting organization recognized for its excellence in IT solutions and its cadre of highly skilled IT professionals.

 ## Project Overview